defold/doc/docs/en/faq/faq.md

 #### Q: What target platforms can I develop games for with Defold?

-A: With one click you can publish to PS4™, PS5™, Nintendo Switch, iOS (64-bit), Android (32-bit and 64-bit) and HTML5 as well as macOS (x86-64 and arm64), Windows (32-bit and 64-bit) and Linux (x86-64 and arm64).
+A: With one click you can publish to PS4™, PS5™, Nintendo Switch, iOS (64-bit), Android (32-bit and 64-bit) and HTML5 as well as macOS (x86-64 and arm64), Windows (64-bit) and Linux (x86-64 and arm64).
 It’s truly one codebase with multiple supported platforms.

 #### Q: What rendering API does Defold rely on?